jayendrakamesh/Doppleganger-Showcase/README.md

+# Doppleganer-Showcase
+Doppleganger-Showcase is a frontend project that showcases my sites built with Pure HTML, CSS & other Frontend technologies.

-# google-clone
+# 1-Google Clone
-This is a google home page clone made while practicing HTML &amp; CSS.
-At this moment it only fits desktop, will soon try to make it responsive for mobile.
+Is a static site clone of www.google.com as of Jun - 2023.
+Made with pure HTML & CSS.